skgrange/rmweather/cran-comments.md

 ## New package version

-This is a package update to include extra functionality to allow users to use nested tibbles in their modelling pipeline.
+This is a package update to fix a few minor issues and to move all messaging to the **cli** package.

-## Resubmission

-This is also a resubmission after there were leading zeros in the version number of the previous submission.

 ## Test environments

-  - Local, Ubuntu 20.04.5 LTS, R 4.2.2
+  - Local, Ubuntu 22.04 LTS, R 4.3.2

   - `check_rhub`, Windows Server 2022, R-devel, 64 bit, Ubuntu Linux 20.04.1 LTS, R-release, Fedora Linux, R-devel